top of page

 Alignment check: Does this goal energize me—or pressure me?

 Sometimes goals can feel very restrictive.
 There are often many ways to achieve the same goal, so how do you find the path that aligns with your journey?
-I find it helpful to do a values assessment to determine what is most important to you in life.
-These values could be connection, health, growth, achievement, faith, etc. Everyone has different values, so you have to determine for yourself what matters the most to you in life.
-Once you've identified your values, ask yourself if you are currently in alignment with those values.
+I find it helpful to do a values assessment to determine what is most important.
+These values could be connection, health, growth, achievement, faith, etc. Everyone has different values, so you have to figure that our for yourself.
+Once you've identified your values, you ask yourself if you am currently in alignment with those values.
 If not, then what areas need improvement?
 What is the outcome you want to see?
 Who do you want to be?
 These questions will provide a foundation for your goals.

-One question I encourage my clients to wrestle with is this: What makes a life worth living?
+One question I encourage others to wrestle with is this: What makes a life worth living?

 There is no book or blueprint that dictates every step you must make.
 That is something only you can create.